pauleveritt/pycharm_companion/docs/technologies/index.rst

 Technologies
 ============

-PyCharm Companion resources organized by the the ever-growing world of technologies in Python, web, data science, and more.
+PyCharm Guide resources organized by the the ever-growing world of technologies in Python, web, data science, and more.

 .. toctree::